New Student Orientation FAQs

 When you register in either of these manners, you will not be charged for the test until after you take it.

 If you signed up for tests on the orientation registration site that you no longer need, you can cancel your reservation.
-If you are still able to access your orientation selections through the New Student Services orientation website, you are welcome to cancel your test registration through the “Making Changes to Your Reservation” link.
+If you are still able to access your orientation selections through the New Student Services orientation website, you are welcome to cancel your test registration through the “Update your session” button.
 If you no longer have access to the orientation system, you do not need to worry about trying to cancel your test registration.
-As long as you registered through the orientation website for our tests, you have not yet been charged any testing fees.
 Students are only charged for a test after they take it, so if you do not show up for the test for which you registered, you will not be charged for it.

-When and how should I plan on paying for my orientation tests?
+When and how should I plan on paying for my placement tests at orientation?

 If you registered for a test through the orientation website or in person with Student Testing Services, you will be charged for any testing fees after you sit for the test.
 You will have up to two weeks to pay for these charges.
 There are three ways that you can pay: